 In 132 A.D., under emperor Hadrian, the city of Jerusalem’s name was changed to Aelia Capitolina; Judea was renamed Syria Palestina; and all Jews were banished from Jerusalem with the exception of one day each year, during the holiday of Tisha B’Av.
 Roman enforcement of the Jewish banishment from the city continued until the fourth century A.D.
 For the next nineteen centuries Jews in exile longed to return to the Promised Land and desired to see the Temple standing once again on the Temple Mount.

-In a parallel to the dispersion of the Jews, the gospel of the Kingdom of God was proclaimed, first in Jerusalem, in Judea, in Samaria and unto the uttermost part of the earth (Acts 1:8).
-During this aspect of Jewish suffering, the Gentiles were engrafted into the Kingdom of God.
+In a parallel to the dispersion of the Jews, the gospel of the Kingdom of God was and is being proclaimed, first in Jerusalem, in Judea, and in Samaria and unto the uttermost part of the earth (Acts 1:8).
+During this aspect of Jewish suffering, the Gentiles were and are being engrafted into the Kingdom of God.